fredhutchio/git_github_intro/class1.md

 > Before summer 2020,
 > the default branch in Git and GitHub was called "master" instead of "main."
 > It's also possible for the owner of a repository to change the name of the default branch.
-> This knowledge may be useful when you start looking at other people's code!
+> This knowledge may be useful when you start looking at other people's code,
+> and make sure to check for the name of your default branch,
+> since it may be different depending on the software version.

 Creating a new branch provides a parallel version which allows you to experiment with changes.
 It provides the opportunity to make and test changes,